 The PhD/MPhil in English provides you with academic and professional opportunities to develop as an independent, creative and original scholar.
 Your research will allow you to work at the forefront of the discipline.

-You will be based in an international, forward-looking English department with a vibrant research culture.
+You will be based in the international, forward-looking Department of Media, Culture and Creative Industries which has a vibrant research culture.

 You will work closely with a supervisory team, whose areas of expertise correspond with your chosen research topic.